Singaporean Mandarin Database

 ETYMOLOGY

-• Originated from the Hokkien term te gu.
+• The Mandarin term “地牛” originated from the Hokkien term te gu.

-• At that time, all uniformed personnel with the authority to issue fines, such as inspectors from the City Council, Primary Production Department, and the Singapore Improvement Trust, were referred to by hawkers as te gu.
+• All personnel with the authority to issue fines, such as those from the City Council, Primary Production Department, and the Singapore Improvement Trust, came to be referred to as te gu.

-• It is believed that there are two possible origins of the term te gu.
-The first belief is that the term originates from a Chinese legend in Fujian and Chaozhou.
-The locals believed that there was a bull living under the ground and it carried the earth on one of its shoulders.
-When it gets tired, it would shift the earth from one shoulder to the other, causing the ground to shake.
-As early Chinese migrants moved to Southeast Asia, they used the legend of the underground bull (te gu) as a metaphor to describe the scene where inspectors arrest illegal hawkers, which was seen as chaotic as an earthquake.
-As a result, hawkers called the inspectors te gu.
+• Two explanations have been posited for the origin of the term.
+The first is that the term originates from a legend in Fujian and Chaozhou.
+The locals believed that there was a bull living under the ground and it carried the Earth on one of its shoulders.
+When it got tired, it would shift the Earth to the other shoulder, causing the ground to shake.
+The early Chinese migrants who moved to Southeast Asia brought this legend with them, and used the underground bull (te gu) as a metaphor to describe the chaotic, “earth-shaking” scenes of inspectors raiding illegal hawkers.
+Soon, the inspectors themselves came to be known as te gu.

-• The second belief is related to the common name that the Teochew people have for a type of frog.
-The frog Microhyla pulchra, known as te gu in Chaozhou, is brownish-yellow, has black stripes, and is commonly found in Southeast Asia.
-In the past, the inspectors in Singapore wore khaki-coloured twill uniforms, which are similar in colour to the te gu.
-They also made noises and shouted during law enforcement operations that resembled the croaking sounds of the te gu.
-As the illegal hawkers detested the inspectors, they referred to the inspectors as te gu.
+• The second belief is related to a type of frog, Microhyla pulchra, known to the Teochews as te gu.
+This species of frog is brownish-yellow, with black stripes, and is commonly found in Southeast Asia.
+In the past, the inspectors in Singapore wore khaki uniforms, which were similar in colour to the te gu.
+During law enforcement operations, their shouts were compared to the sound of the frog’s croaking.
+As the illegal hawkers detested the inspectors, they referred to them as te gu.

 例句